 The above guidelines represent minimum standards for dress and appearance to ensure that students present a positive and professional image.
 Students should police themselves in all professional matters including the dress code.
-If a student is approached by faculty concerning inappropriate dress, there will be one warning and if there is a 2nd offense it will be considered a professionalism violation.
+If a student is approached by faculty concerning inappropriate dress, there will be one warning and if there is a 2nd offense it will be considered a professionalism violation and documented on the student's professional assessment form.